realaaravdas/Axilex/docs/language_spec.md

 - `module <name>(<param1>, <param2>, ...) { ... }`: Defines a module with a given `name` and a list of `parameters`.
 The body of the module contains CadPilot statements.
 - `use <name>(<value1>, <value2>, ...)`: Instantiates a module by its `name`, passing `values` for its parameters.
 The values can be numbers or other identifiers that resolve to numbers.

+## Export Capabilities

+CadPilot can export the generated 3D models to industry-standard formats:

+- **STL (.stl):** Commonly used for 3D printing.
+- **STEP (.step):** A robust format for exchanging 3D data between different CAD systems, supporting parametric information.

 ## Example Usage